hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_advertisement_scenarios.rst

 Description
 -------------------------
 This code block contains test functions for scenarios involving advertisement evaluation and creation, as well as consumer profiling.
 It utilizes the TinyTroupe framework for agent-based simulations.
-The functions demonstrate how to interact with TinyPerson agents to evaluate advertisements, generate advertising ideas for an apartment, and collect consumer opinions about a product.
+The functions demonStarte how to interact with TinyPerson agents to evaluate advertisements, generate advertising ideas for an apartment, and collect consumer opinions about a product.
 The code also includes error handling and assertions to validate the results of the simulations.

 Execution steps
 -------------------------